docarray/docarray/docs/data_types/tensor/tensor.md

 But since it inherits from `np.ndarray` you can also use it as a normal numpy array.
 The same holds for pytorch and `TorchTensor`.

-## Type coercion from NumPy to PyTorch
+## Type coercion with different tensor types

-If you pass a numpy array to a pytorch tensor field, the numpy array will be converted to a pytorch tensor.
+DocArray also supports type coercion between different tensor types.
+This mean that if you pass a different tensor type to a tensor field, it will be converted to the right tensor type.

-Example:
+For instance if you define a field of type [`TorchTensor`][docarray.typing.tensor.TorchTensor] and you pass a numpy array to it, it will be converted to a [`TorchTensor`][docarray.typing.tensor.TorchTensor].

 ```python
 from docarray import BaseDoc